-Operations are intended to benefit ESA-listed anadromous fish and to benefit ESA-listed resident fish (e.g., bull trout, Kootenai River white sturgeon) that may be affected by CRS operations.
-Projects are also operated to meet minimum outflows; avoid involuntary spill and resulting elevated TDG; avoid fluctuations in outflow that may strand fish and degrade fish habitat; and to provide specific releases from storage projects in order to improve downstream flows and water temperatures for fish.
+Operations are intended to benefit ESA-listed anadromous fish and to benefit ESA-listed resident fishes (e.g., bull trout, Kootenai River white sturgeon) that may be affected by CRS operations.
+Projects are also operated to meet minimum outflows; avoid involuntary spill and resulting elevated TDG; avoid fluctuations in outflow that may strand fish and degrade fish habitat; and to provide specific releases from storage projects to improve downstream flows and water temperatures for fish.
 These operations are generally the highest priority because of the direct linkage between a particular operation and impacts on fish near the dam.

-Because the water year begins on October 1, the flow objectives described in the 2020 CRS BA, (page 2-33) are not encountered in the same order as various operations described in the 2020 NMFS BiOp (e.g., chum spawning flows will be determined prior to spring and summer migration flows, even though chum flows are a lower priority (2020 NMFS BiOp, page 986)).
+Because the water year begins on October 1, the flow objectives described in the 2020 CRS BA, (page 2-33) are not encountered in the same order as various operations described in the 2020 NMFS BiOp (e.g., chum spawning flows will be determined prior to spring and summer migration flows, even though chum flows are a lower priority (2020 NMFS BiOp, page 987)).
 However, the AAs will make every effort to follow flow priorities while implementing operations as they occur chronologically during the year.
 Objectives include:

 1. Drafting storage projects to their August 31 or September 30 elevation targets (2020 NMFS BiOp, page 52) are a higher priority than the summer flow objectives (2020 CRS BA, page 2-33) in order to meet other project uses and reserve water in storage for the following year.
-2. Operate storage projects to be at their FRM elevation in early April (the exact date to be determined during in-season management) (2020 NMFS BiOp, page 31).
+2. Operate storage projects to be at their FRM elevation in early April (the exact date to be determined during in-season management) (2020 CRS BA, page 2-33).
 These levels will vary with the runoff forecast.
 The ability to meet this objective is affected by the quantity of water released for FRM, changes in runoff volume forecasts, power generation and unit availability, planned and unplanned pool restrictions, draft rate restrictions, water quality, and fishery flows to support both lower Columbia River chum and Hanford Reach fall Chinook spawning, as well as minimum flow requirements below the projects.
-3. Attempt to refill the storage projects by the end of June/early July (exact date to be determined during in season management) to provide summer flow augmentation consistent with available water supply, spring operations, and FRM requirements (2020 NMFS BiOp, page 31).
-Through TMT and in-season management, priority for spring flow may be adjusted with a recognition that summer refill may be compromised.
-4. Manage the available storage to augment summer (July and August) flows in the lower Columbia River and lower Snake River in an attempt to meet flow objectives and to minimize increases in water temperature, as described below in the project-specific sections (Section 6).